zeeshanali-shams/realtime-log-viewer/README.md

 Log viewer `log_viewer.js` creates the server which will run on the port 3000 and will show the log in real-time.

 ### How to Run
-Run `node log_viewer.js` to create the server on the posrt 3000.
+Run `node log_viewer.js` to create the server on the port 3000.
 Open the browser and go to `http://127.0.0.1:3000/` or `localhost:3000` to view the real-time logger.

 ## Screenshot